Trees for KCMO

 - Gently lift up on the two black straps at top of bag in order to fully expand bottom.

-- Fill bag with water to desired level and let drain.
+- Fill bag with water completely and let drain.
 The water bag will be empty in approximately 5 to 9 hours.
+Trees prefer deep, infrequent watering.

 What do I do if I move away before two years?